 I. Social partners - Government, Worker, and Employer members of the ILO Governing Body

-Mr. Junichi Ihara, Ambassador Extraordinary and Plenipotentiary, Permanent Mission of Japan to the International Organizations in Geneva
+- Mr Kazuyuki YAMAZAKI, Ambassador Extraordinary and Plenipotentiary, Permanent Representative of Japan to the International Organizations in Geneva

 - African Cooperative Leaders' Study Tour

 - Financial support for child labour projects

 - Donation to the project to recover from the earthquake in Central Java